cfengine/documentation/reference/promise-types.markdown

 Promises which take a long time to verify should usually be protected with a long value for this parameter.

-This serves as a resource \`spam' protection.
+This serves as a resource 'spam' protection.
 A CFEngine check could easily run every 5 minutes provided resource intensive operations are not performed on every run.
 Using time classes such as `Hr12` is one part of this strategy; using `ifelapsed` is another, which is not tied